atooln/atooln/README.md

 ### I'm a developer and 3rd year Data Science Student at UC San Diego
-I love data!
 Whether I'm lifting weights or playing a game, I enjoy harnessing data to optimize my results.

 <br/>